-Part IX.
+Part IIX.
 Requirements of Volunteer Relief Associations § 424A.02, subd.
-3 A. Defined Benefit Plans S secretary or some association calcu the "average amo efit relief associations, on or before August 1, did the le other officer of the volunteer firefighters' relief ulate and certify to the municipality's governing body ount of available financing per active covered e most recent three-year period," pursuant to Minn. subd.
-3? paid by the relief efit relief associations, did the service pension amounts f association not exceed the maximum service pension rsuant to Minn.
+3 A. Defined Benefit Plans 1.
+For defined benefit relief associations, on or before August 1, did the secretary or some other officer of the volunteer firefighters' relief association calculate and certify to the municipality's governing body the "average amount of available financing per active covered firefighter for the most recent three-year period," pursuant to Minn.
 Stat. § 424A.02, subd.
+3?
+2. For defined benefit relief associations, did the service pension amounts paid by the relief association not exceed the maximum service pension as calculated pursuant to Minn.
+Stat. § 424A.02, subd.
 3? § 424A.016, subd.
-4 B. Defined Contribution amounts to be cre tribution relief associations, was an equal share of the redited under Minn.
+4 B. Defined Contribution Plans 1.
+For defined contribution relief associations, was an equal share of the amounts to be credited under Minn.
 Stat. § 424A.016, subd.
-4 credited account of each firefighter? based on that por member in the in- tribution relief associations, were service pensions paid rtion of the assets of the special fund to the credit of the ndividual account that is nonforfeitable under Minn.
-6, subd.
-3 and the bylaws, based on the retiring of service? § 424A.04 C. If the relief association department, did it have on was directly associated with a municipal fire ye a board of trustees consisting of nine members?
-1. Does the board constraints a. six members and rs elected from the membership of the relief association; (1) one ele bers, consisting of: lected municipal official designated by the municipal ning board, lected or appointed municipal official designated by the cipal board, and
+4 credited to the individual account of each firefighter?
+2. For defined contribution relief associations, were service pensions paid based on that portion of the assets of the special fund to the credit of the member in the individual account that is nonforfeitable under Minn.
+Stat. § 424A.016, subd.
+3 and the bylaws, based on the retiring members' years of service? § 424A.04 C. If the relief association was directly associated with a municipal fire department, did it have a board of trustees consisting of nine members?
+1. Does the board consist of: